To get right to it: in comparison, these are (most of) my main tools on my trusty MacBook (2014, specced out, with USB and a bloody SD card reader):

 Linux in 1 minute.
 If you speed read.

-Linux is an operating system, like macOS or Windows, with the main difference is that it’s open source and free, meaning you can download the source code and check or alter it however you wish.
+Linux is an operating system, like macOS or Windows, the main difference being that it’s open source and free, meaning you can download the source code and check or alter it however you wish.

 It can do whatever you want, or look however you want.
 If you want to change something, and you have the (technical) skills, go make it, and preferably contribute it back to the community.